Hand grabs popcorn from a tray

 See how long popcorn lasts, the best storage conditions, and more in this comprehensive guide.
 Learn how to extend the lifespan of your popcorn, keep those kernels fresher for longer, and enjoy the perfect batch of popcorn whenever you crave it.

-But the question still remains: does popcorn go bad?
+But still, the question remains: does popcorn go bad?

 How Long Does Popcorn Last?